Updated September 16, 2020

 In 1925 the ACU banned women from road racing, so Cottle moved effortlessly to dirt track racing, racking up a great number of wins.

 In 1933 after Raleigh stopped making motorcycles she switched to Triumph and in 1939 she represented Britain at an international six-day trial in Nazi occupied Austria, just before the declaration of war.

-There was a civilian and an army team competing, but on the fourth day the civilians were told to return to England immediately.
+There was a civilian and an army team competing, but on the fourth day the civilians were ordered to return to England.
 Marjorie refused, competing alongside the Army team on the fifth day.

 When the army team were ordered to leave, they quickly travelled on their bikes to Switzerland with just hours to spare before war commenced.

 Like Cottle, Beatrice was just the right age to join in with the huge popularity of motorcycle racing in the late 1920s and 30s.

 She was awarded the prestigious Brooklands Gold Star for lapping the iconic circuit at more than 100mph, one of only three women to achieve this.

 Also a highly qualified engineer, she was recruited by the Royal Aircraft Establishment and developed a technique for restricting fuel flow into the engines of the Hurricane and Spitfire fighters during WW2.

 This would stop them losing power, or cutting out entirely, and doubtless saved many lives.
 Her invention, which was essentially a small metal washer, became known as “Miss Shilling’s Orifice”.